JeffPo's Semaphore Lamp Page

 Parts of a Semaphore Signal

 Here you see a typical semaphore signal.
 Hover over the image with your mouse pointer to see the parts labeled (or click THIS LINK).
-For perspective, the length is about 4 feet or so.
+For perspective, the overall length is about 5 to 6 feet or so.
 The semaphore signal consisted of a spectacle that held a number of colored glass roundels, and a blade that stuck out.
 The colors of the roundels would be green, yellow, or red.
 Remember that the yellow flame of the kerosene burner would make the aqua blue colored glass shine with a green hue.
 The blade could be different colors, shapes, and lengths depending on how and where it was used.
 The number of roundels also varied depending on use.
 A stationary lamp with a clear lens was used to shine through the roundels for use at night.
 The semaphore lamp was attached to a mechanism that would rotate about the hub, to change the angle of the blade, and to bring the desired colored roundel in front of the lamp to be illuminated.
 The angle of the blade and color of the light signaled different orders or conditions to the engineer of the train.

 Samples of Semaphore Signal Positions